samlynndavis/Bodiless-JS-Chris/packages/bodiless-schema-org/doc/StructureData.md

-# VitalDS Structure Data
+# Bodiless Schema.org

-Provides a Structure Data component to support adding SEO schema information to content, as well as helper functions to get and return page/content data.
+Provides a Schema component to support adding SEO schema information to content, as well as helper functions to get and return page/content data.

 The base package currently supports the following schemas: